National Transitional Council: Dissolution

 In a ceremony on 8 August 2012—held in the evening due to the daytime fast of Ramadan—the NTC formally transferred power to the General National Congress.
 Jalil stepped down as chairman, passing the position to the GNC's oldest member, Mohammed Ali Salim.
 The NTC was then dissolved, while the GNC members took their oath of office, led by Salim.

 Hundreds of people gathered in Tripoli's Martyrs' Square with candles symbolizing reconciliation.
 The date of the transfer—20 Ramadan on the Islamic calendar—had also been selected for symbolic reasons, as 20 Ramadan the previous year had fallen on 20 August, the date that the rebels attacked Tripoli, leading to Gaddafi's flight.
 As Jalil addressed the crowd, attendees chanted "Allahu Akbar!" or another phrase meaning "The blood of martyrs will not go wasted!"

-According to BBC News, the transfer was "the first peaceful transition of power in Libya's modern history", meaning the history since the end of the monarchy.
+According to BBC News, the transfer was "the first peaceful transition of power in Libya's modern history", meaning the history since the end of the monarchy in 1969, when Gaddafi rose to power.